 5.1.
 Scoring of Route following.
 Participants' on-course performance may be measured by the use of Route Controls.
-Route Controls are indicated by placement of a signboard with an "RC" or " \checkmark •" (checkpoint) clearly visible from the Rally Route, in such a position that it is safely possible to pull off the roadway immediately past the route control sign, next to a vehicle with route control personnel inside.
+Route Controls are indicated by placement of a signboard with an "RC" or " • " (checkpoint) clearly visible from the Rally Route, in such a position that it is safely possible to pull off the roadway immediately past the route control sign, next to a vehicle with route control personnel inside.
 Participants may receive supplemental instruction which must be executed prior to resuming the Numbered Route Instructions.
 All cars must stop at Route Controls.
 Stop at the Route Control vehicle just past the Route Control sign for instructions.
 There are two types of Route Controls:

 5.1.1 On-course Route Controls: On-course Route Controls may be located anywhere along the Rally Route.
 Failure to pass an on-course Route Control will result in assessment of a penalty of 60 points.
-Additionally, a car entering an on-course Route Control from the wrong direction is considered to be off-course, and will be assessed a penalty of 60 points.
+Additionally, a car entering an on-course Route Control from the wrong direction is considered to be off course, and will be assessed a penalty of 30 points, or as shown in Supplemental Instructions.

 5.1.2.
 Off-course Route Controls: Off-course Route Controls may be located anywhere off the Rally Route.
-A car appearing at an off-course Route Control will receive a penalty of 60 points.
-Additionally, any time any participating car is observed off course by any course official, whether or not at an off-course Route Control, a 60-point penalty will be assessed.
+A car appearing at an off-course Route Control will receive a penalty of 30 points, or as shown in Supplemental Instructions.
+Additionally, any time a participating car is observed off-course by any course/rally official, whether or not at an off-course Route Control, a 30-point penalty may be assessed.

-In addition to signed Route Controls, there may be hidden Route Controls in place, where course officials may observe off-course cars without being seen.
+In addition to signed Route Controls, there may be hidden Route Controls in place, where course officials or rally scoring APP such as RICHTA may observe off-course cars without being seen.
 These are typically placed where an off-course excursion is self-correcting, so that additional instructions are not necessary.

 Note that an off-course team need not pass or stop at a Route Control to be assessed a penalty.
-Observation of the off-course car by a course official is sufficient.
+Observation of the off-course car by a course official or rally timing software such as RICHTA is sufficient.

 5.2 Scoring of Route timing.
 Participants' on-time performance is measured by the use of Time Controls.
 There will be one and only one Time Control per Regularity Section.
-Time Controls are located so as to be plainly visible by participants, but the locations of Time Controls in Regularity Sections are not typically provided in the Numbered Route Instructions, nor are perfect times typically provided.
+Time Controls are located along the regularity so as to be plainly visible by participants, but the locations of Time Controls in Regularity Sections are not typically provided in the Numbered Route Instructions, nor are perfect times typically provided.
 The Time Control on a Monte Carlo section is always at the end of the section.
 Teams are assessed a one-point penalty for each second early or late to a Time Control, relative to the perfect arrival time calculated by the Rally Master.
-An automatic

-Free Zone exists from the Time Control to the beginning of the next section.
+An automatic Free Zone exists from the Time Control to the beginning of the next section.
 There are three types of Time Controls, not all of which will necessarily be used:

 5.2.1 Passage Time Controls.
-A Passage Time Control is indicated by a signboard displaying a clock face.
+A Passage Time Control may be indicated by a signboard displaying a clock face.
 Time is measured as the participants' cars pass abeam the signboard.
 Participants are not to stop at a Passage Time Control.
+RICHTA Time Controls will NOT necessarily be indicated by any sign and can occur multiple times within a regularity, but are generally at least 1 mile apart.